-1. What is the difference between an Ohio Civil Protection Order and a Restraining Order?
+1. What is the difference between a Civil Protection Order and a Restraining Order in Ohio?

 An Ohio Civil Protection Order is a civil filing, if the perpetrator has been indicted with a crime, there will be a criminal restraining order filed by the prosecutor.
 If you have filed for divorce, Franklin County Domestic Court has a mandatory restraining order that includes language about harassment.
 I will be discussing specifically Ohio Civil Protection Orders in this article.
 For more information about other kinds of protection and restraining orders, the City Attorney’s office has released this publication.

 2. Where do I go to get a Civil Protection Order in Franklin County?